-Slow Cooker Balsamic Brussels Sprouts + 2 More Holiday Side Dishes including Orange Ginger Glazed Carrots + Parmesan Sage Mashed Sweet Potatoes.
-All are perfect for freeing up your oven and best of all, they’re all set and forget recipes!
+This slow cooker balsamic brussels sprouts recipe is perfect for freeing up your oven while you’re busy with holiday cooking! + 2 More Holiday Side Dishes including Orange Ginger Glazed Carrots + Parmesan Sage Mashed Sweet Potatoes.
+All are set and forget recipes!

 Disclosure: This post is sponsored by KitchenAid.

 With the mad holiday rush this week, I’m popping in to sneak in one last recipe post for 2016.

 My favorite part about any big holiday meal is loading up on the side dishes.
 I can never decide on just one, so I love having a variety of options to choose from.

 Making them in the slow cooker helps to free up some oven space and helps take the stress out of prepping multiple recipes.